Slavik89/articles-app/README.md

 - description: string (description of the article)
 - image_url: string (link to the article's image)

 I also deployed this site on Netlify.
-[The link is here:](https://articles-site-frb.netlify.app/)
+[Link to the site:](https://articles-site-frb.netlify.app/)